In many cases, content is the primary driver of many important things at a business — organic traffic, leads, and, of course, revenue.

-You pay a third-party to write content for your company (Outsourcing)
+You pay a third party to write content for your company.
+(That is, you outsource it)

-You create a culture of content within your organization and have all or specific members of your team write content.
+You create a culture of content within your organization and have members of your team write content.
 (Insourcing or creating your content in-house.)

-Having helped hundreds of companies create content marketing programs of their own, we’ve interestingly enough discovered that the “who” element of your program is the second-most contributing factor to the long-term success of any content marketing program.
+Having helped hundreds of companies create content marketing programs of their own, we’ve interestingly enough discovered that the “who” element of your program is one of the biggest factors in the long-term success of any content marketing program.

 However, it’s not as simple as just picking between option 1 or option 2.

-This article will be an extremely honest, transparent, and in-depth comparison based on over nine years of helping companies outsource AND insource content.
+That said, this article will be an extremely honest, transparent, and in-depth comparison based on over a decade of helping companies outsource and insource content.

-You might see things in here that may make you say, “Hmm… never thought I’d hear an agency say that...” but you won’t find any “bashing” in this article either.
+You might see things in here that may make you say, “Hmm… never thought I’d hear a marketing company say that.”
+But you won’t find any “bashing” in here either.